 In this blog, we focus on the City of Austin, Texas, and its climate resilience.
 Austin has been one of the fastest-growing large cities in the U.S since 2010.
 It is located in Central Texas on the Colorado River, at the intersection of four major ecological regions.
 Its unique topography contributes to its humid subtropical climate with characteristics of the desert, the tropics, and a wetter climate.

-I spoke with Marc Coudert, Environmental Conservation Program Manager in the City of Austin who helped lay out the city’s numerous bold and proactive actions toward climate adaptation and mitigation.
+I spoke with Marc Coudert, Environmental Conservation Program Manager in the City of Austin who helped lay out the city’s numerous bold and proactive actions toward mitigation and adaptation for climate change.

 Austin’s climate change risks projections are stated in a report issued by the office of sustainability.
 The main climate concerns mentioned in the report are extreme precipitation, extreme heat, and drought.

 Austin’s Climate Resilience Action Plan for City Assets and Operations further emphasizes the following key climate hazards as the most critical for short- and long-term planning efforts:

 - Extreme Heat: Austin experiences an increase in high-temperature extremes that are becoming more common.
 High temperatures frequently exceed 90°F in the summer, some days reaching over 100°F.